 LegUp Computing Inc. (now owned by Microchip Technology) provides an integrated development environment that allows hardware designers to program any FPGA device in C/C++ for greater productivity and easier verification.
-Originally developed at the labs of Professors Jason Anderson and Stephen Brown at the University of Toronto, the LegUp platform offers a novel programming model that allows threaded C/C++ software to target FPGA devices connected to high-bandwidth networks for efficient processing of low-latency database, real-time analytics, and machine learning workloads.
+Originally developed at the labs of Professors Jason Anderson and Stephen Brown at the University of Toronto, the LegUp platform offers a novel programming model that allows threaded C/C++ software to target FPGA devices connected to high-bandwidth networks for efficient processing of low-latency embedded, real-time image and video processing, and machine learning workloads.
 The company was founded by Dr. Andrew Canis, Dr. Jongsok Choi, Ruolong Lian, and Professor Jason Anderson in 2015 to commercialize the award-winning open-source LegUp high-level synthesis tool.

 Co-FounderChief Executive Officer